wembushey/Public/README.md

 # Greetings,
-## Welcome to my public repo of the projects I have made.
+## Welcome to the public repo of my projects.